AlperenAkteke/datahub-dbt-datashift/README.md

 10. **Generate docs**

-In our example we changed the last part in dbt_project.yml to
+In our example we replaced the last part in dbt_project.yml to

 ```bash
 models: